kaseyzapatka/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Kasey Zapatka Wu is a postdoctoral scholar in the sociology department at the UC Berkeley and the Urban Displacement Project at the Institute of Governmental Studies.
+Kasey Zapatka is a postdoctoral scholar in the sociology department at the UC Berkeley and the Urban Displacement Project at the Institute of Governmental Studies.
 I use quantitative methods to study urban and spatial inequality, housing affordability, neighborhood change, gentrification, suburbanization, segregation, and education inequality.
 {style="text-align: justify;"}